Jordi Hereu

 In 2012 he left all his political responsibilities to focus on the private sector.
 He is co-founder of Fledge Barcelona and presides the business hub Barcelona Plataforma Empresarial and IdenCity.
 He is a founding signatory of the Barcelona manifesto, which since 2018 made Barcelona the first city in the world with a science and technology diplomacy strategy.

+In November 2023, he was appointed Minister of Industry and Tourism in the third government of Pedro Sánchez.